PTac-h/PTABundleToolkit/readme.md

     ```

 #
-### Creating a Plugin
+### Importing Unity tools

 - Create a new Unity project **matching your game's [Render Pipeline](https://docs.unity3d.com/Manual/render-pipelines.html)** and name it as you want.
 - Once loaded, right click in the in the project explorer and select `Import Package > Custom Package...`.
 - Import `../PTABundleToolkit/PTAAssetBundleToolkit.unitypackage`
 - Give Unity some time to compile the scripts.
 - The new tool should now be available at `Menu > Assets > PTA Bundle Toolkit`.

-- You are now Ready to create cutoms prefabs inside unity.
+- You are now Ready to create cutoms Plugins inside unity.
-- You can see a more detailed example at the [Plugin Example]() section

 #
 ### Plugin Example

+- In your project right click in the scene explorer and select `UI > Panel`
+- Here I've created a simple panel with the label "Hello World".
+> [!WARNING]
+> Note that to create the label, I had to import TextMesh Pro
+> The game **NEED** to include TextMesh Pro as well or you'll have some issues
+> This is true for **ANY** dependencies.